CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/workspaces-and-collaboration.md

 #### Context elements

-An Organization groups a set of Cost Centers.
+An Organization includes a set of Cost Centers.
+A default Cost Center is created whenever a new Organization is created in Cloud Application Manager.
+Organization administrators can create as many Cost Center as they want to align with their organization structure.

 All Cost Centers and Workspaces belong to an Organization.

 #### Members and permissions